-Each of the Named Executive Officers of Sonic (including the Chief Executive Officer) was also offered the opportunity to participate in an executive wellness program during 2014.
-Mr. B. Scott Smith and Mr. Heath R. Byrd elected to participate in the program and the benefit amount attributable to such participation is reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.
+Each of the Named Executive Officers of Sonic (including the Chief Executive Officer) was also offered the opportunity to participate in an executive wellness program during 2018.
+Mr. B. Scott Smith, Mr. Jeff Dyke and Mr. Heath R. Byrd elected to participate in the program and the benefit amount attributable to such participation is reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.
+Each of the Named Executive Officers is covered by Company-provided group term life insurance that provides a death benefit of one times earnings, up to a maximum of \$750,000.
+The Company also pays the premiums for additional term life insurance policies for Mr. O. Bruton Smith and Mr. B. Scott Smith.
+Imputed income attributable to the Company-provided group term life insurance and the premium amounts for the additional term life insurance policies are reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.

-Sonic also may from time to time authorize the personal use of corporate aircraft by the Named Executive Officers and their family members.
-During 2014, Mr. B. Scott Smith used corporate aircraft for personal travel on a limited basis, the aggregate incremental cost of which to Sonic was \$5,756.
-This aggregate incremental cost is reflected in the "All Other Compensation" column of the Summary Compensation Table for Mr. B. Scott Smith, along with a description of how the aggregate incremental cost is calculated in a corresponding footnote.
+Sonic also may from time to time authorize the personal use of corporate aircraft by the Named Executive Officers and their family members, subject to certain rules and limitations set forth in the corporate aircraft use policy approved by the Compensation Committee.
+Pursuant to this policy, the Compensation Committee has authorized up to 40 nonbusiness flight hours annually for the Chief Executive Officer.
+During 2018, the Named Executive Officers used corporate aircraft for personal travel on a limited basis, the aggregate incremental cost of which to Sonic was \$0 with respect to Mr. O. Bruton Smith, \$650 with respect to Mr. David Bruton Smith, \$77,507 with respect to Mr. B. Scott Smith, \$2,194 with respect to Mr. Jeff Dyke and \$7,999 with respect to Mr. Heath R. Byrd.
+This aggregate incremental cost is reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer, along with a description of how the aggregate incremental cost is calculated in a corresponding footnote.